iamgio/pikt/README.md

   </a>
   <br>
 </p>

-Pikt is a pixel-based, Turing complete esoteric programming language that generates fast and lightweight programs out of aesthetically pleasant image sources.
-Indeed, Pikt's most interesting feature is flexibility: every keyword, statement, function, operator and so on is linked to one - or more - color, which can be easily customized via [color schemes](core/src/main/resources/colors.properties).

 Pikt compiles executables via the Kotlin compiler, therefore compilation for both JVM and native* targets is available, along with runtime interpretation.